ojack/dotfub/README.md

 ![image](assets/fubbleheader.gif)
 # fubble.fub
 A flexible file format for formalizing multi-dimensional paths, strokes, gestures, or [function scribbles](https://ojack.xyz/posts/fubbles/), also known as "fubbles".
-Conceptualized and created in Chicago at netizen.org's Artware Incubator with Olivia Jack.
+Dotfub was conceptualized and created in Chicago at netizen.org's Artware Incubator with Olivia Jack.

 # vernacular of fubbles